Never Go Back (novel): Critical reception

 Janet Maslin, writing in The New York Times, stated that the book "may be the best desert island reading in the series.
 It's exceptionally well plotted.
 And full of wild surprises.
 And wise about Reacher's peculiar nature.
 And positively Bunyanesque in its admiring contributions to Reacher lore."

 Film adaptation

-Paramount Pictures and Skydance Media produced the 2016 film adaptation, Jack Reacher: Never Go Back, as a sequel to 2012 film, Jack Reacher.
-The film was written and directed by Edward Zwick and features Tom Cruise reprising his role as Reacher.
+The novel was adapted into the 2016 film Jack Reacher: Never Go Back, serving as a sequel to the 2012 film, Jack Reacher.
+Written and directed by Edward Zwick, with Tom Cruise reprising his role as the title character, the film entered production in October 2015 and concluded in January 2016.
+The film was released on 21 October 2016.